stefanmueller74/SEBC/challenges/labs/7_feedback_final.md

 * Security with Kerberos and deep dive into Cloudera Manager
 * update my overall installing skills to the latest developments

+* And finally Thank you very much for a great week.
+And greetings to Nathan. :-)